Day on the Green: 1999

-Revival 2015-16
+Revival: 2015–26

-In July 2015, Bay Area concert promoter and owner of the Day On The Green Federal Trademark, Got Live Entertainment was forced to shutter its planned Day On The Green event due to a scheduling issue with the Alameda County Fairgrounds.
-The show was postponed and ultimately rescheduled for September 10, 2016 with a change in venue to Pioneer Amphitheater on the campus of California State University East Bay in Hayward.
-The performance lineup for Day On The Green 2016 consisted of tributes to five artists that appeared at Day On The Green in Oakland: Evolution (Journey), Boys Of Summer (Eagles), Mirage (Fleetwood Mac), Foreigner Unauthorized (Foreigner) and Savor (Santana).
-In addition to the concert, organizers conducted online voting for the Day On The Green Hall Of Fame.
+In July 2015, the Bay Area concert promoter and owner of the Day on the Green Federal Trademark, Got Live Entertainment, was forced to shutter its planned Day on the Green event due to a scheduling issue with the Alameda County Fairgrounds.
+The show was postponed and ultimately rescheduled for September 10, 2016, with a change in venue to Pioneer Amphitheater on the campus of California State University East Bay in Hayward.
+The performance lineup for Day on the Green 2016 consisted of tributes to five artists that appeared at Day on the Green in Oakland: Evolution (Journey), Boys of Summer (Eagles), Mirage (Fleetwood Mac), Foreigner Unauthorized (Foreigner), and Savor (Santana).
+In addition to the concert, organizers conducted online voting for the Day on the Green Hall of Fame.
 Over 65,000 votes were cast.
-Led Zeppelin and Journey finished with the highest vote total to become the initial inductees, enshrined in a ceremony at Day On The Green hosted by BAM.
+Led Zeppelin and Journey finished with the highest vote total to become the initial inductees, enshrined in a ceremony at Day on the Green hosted by BAM.
+Subsequent annual inductions have honored acts like Aerosmith, Van Halen, Heart, and others.
+Voting takes place on the official Day on the Green web site.

+The 2016 organizer, Got Live Entertainment, was prepared to do its next big Day on the Green Concert at Golden Gate Fields racetrack in 2021, but regulations surrounding health and safety concerns during the Covid-19 pandemic caused it to be postponed until 2026, the tenth anniversary of the Day on the Green Revival.